The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

 \subsection{Limitations and Future Work}

+We interviewed only the content creators who deployed the Pin of Shame.
+While this sampling strategy allowed us to closely examine comment pinning as a moderation practice from creators' perspective, due to social desirability bias, our participants may have emphasized the perceived benefits and value of this practice, and perhaps under-reported the negative ways (e.g., enacting harassment) in which they used comment pinning.
+Further, our purposive sampling approach likely underrepresents less visible, smaller-scale, private, or less algorithmically amplified creators who may have engaged in this practice.
+Collecting and critically analyzing a larger corpus of Pin of Shame deployments would complement our research by providing further valuable insights.

-We interviewed only the content creators who deployed the Pin of Shame in this study.
-It would be valuable to examine the perspectives of pinned commenters to understand how they perceive the experience of being publicly shamed, and how it shapes their attitudes about future posting on social media.
+In addition, it would be useful to examine the perspectives of pinned commenters to understand how they perceive the experience of being publicly shamed, and how it shapes their attitudes about future posting on social media.
 Large-scale, longitudinal analyses of pinned commenters' behaviors can also reveal the effects of Pin of Shame on norm violators' posting patterns.

-Additionally, despite including content creators with varying follower counts, topical interests, and motivations for posting, the study is limited, as most participants were active on a single social media platform.
-Future research could explore how the practice of pinning negative comments varies across platforms.